Note: if you urgently need a replacement passport, see Emergency Passports instead.

 - If you require an urgent appointment - Provide specific details of your urgency (e.g., evidence of confirmed travel plans).

-Adult and child passport renewals which do not require an in-person appointment must be lodged by post (See step 4).
+Note: Adult and child passport renewals which do not require an in-person appointment must be lodged by mail (See step 1).

 We provide Passport Services once a month in Bern and Zurich (places are limited) - the next passport appointments will take place in: